h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 from pysparkling.ml import H2OMOJOPipelineModel,H2OMOJOSettings
 ```

-We configure the H2O MOJO Settings to ensure the output columns are named properly and then load the MOJO scoring pipeline:
+We configured the H2O MOJO Settings to ensure the output columns are appropriately named.
+Now we will load the MOJO scoring pipeline:

 ```java
 # The 'namedMojoOutputColumns' option ensures the output columns are named properly.